snhb2002/Cybersecurity-Project-1/README.md

 ### Description of the Topology

-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
+The purpose of this network is to present a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly avaiability, in addition to restricting access to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 What aspect of security do load balancers protect?
-- Load balancers protect the system from DDoS attacks by shifting traffic.
+- The aspect of security that load balancers protect is the system from DDoS attacks by shifting traffic.

 What is the advantage of a jump box?_
-The advantage of a jump box is to give secure access to such resources via SSH and Private Pre-Shared key...
+The advantage of a jump box is to give secure access to resources via Private Pre-shared key and SSH.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
+Integrating an ELK server allows users to monitor the vulnerable VMs for changes to the system logs and data.
 What does Filebeat watch for?
-- Filebeat forwards and centralizes log data.
-Filebeat monitors the log files or locations that you specify collects log events and forwards them either to Elasticsearch or Logstash for indexing.
+- Filebeat centralizes and forwards log data.
+Filebeat monitors the locations or log files and collects log events and forwards them either to Logstash for indexing or Elasticsearch.

 What does Metricbeat record?
-- Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.
-Metricbeat helps you monitor your servers by collecting metrics from the system and services running on the server, such as: Apache.
+- Metricbeat records the statistics and metrics that it collects and ships them to the output that you specify, such as Logstash or Elasticsearch.
+With Metricbeat, you can monitor your servers by collecting metrics from the system and services running on the server, such as: Apache.

 The configuration details of each machine may be found below.